 A cochlear implant is an electronic device that partially restores hearing.
-It can be an option for people who have severe hearing loss from inner-ear damage and who receive limited benefit from hearing aids.
+It can be an option for people who have severe hearing loss from inner-ear damage who are no longer helped by using hearing aids.

-Unlike hearing aids — which amplify sound — a cochlear implant bypasses damaged portions of the ear to deliver sound signals to the auditory (hearing) nerve.
+Unlike hearing aids, which amplify sound, a cochlear implant bypasses damaged portions of the ear to deliver sound signals to the hearing (auditory) nerve.

 The signals stimulate the auditory nerve, which then directs them to the brain.
 The brain interprets those signals as sounds, though these sounds won't be just like normal hearing.

 It takes time and training to learn to interpret the signals received from a cochlear implant.
 Within a year of use, most people with cochlear implants make considerable gains in understanding speech.